TPP Innovation Grants Show Positive Evaluation Results

 OPA funded the development and rigorous evaluation of TPP programs to expand the available research and evidence base in the field of teen pregnancy prevention.
 OPA’s TPP Tier 2 grant recipients develop, replicate, refine, and rigorously evaluate programs and innovative strategies to reduce teen pregnancy.

 These TPP programs address gaps in the existing evidence, reduce disparities in teen pregnancy and associated sexual and reproductive health outcomes, and/or serve diverse communities.
-Individually, these TPP programs provide new research on specific types of innovative practices (e.g., using technology to deliver information, joint family programming) or specific populations and settings (e.g., LGBT+ students, rural areas), which can support greater equity in TPP programming.
+Individually, these TPP programs provide new research on specific types of innovative practices (e.g., using technology to deliver information, joint family programming) or specific populations and settings (e.g., rural areas), which can support greater equity in TPP programming.
 As a collective, these programs and the evaluation results further emphasize OPA’s contributions to the TPP field.

 Updated Findings from the HHS Teen Pregnancy Prevention Evidence Review